netlify/labs/features/graph/documentation/partner-onboarding.md

     - All GraphQL types *must* start with a capital letter and use [PascalCase](https://techterms.com/definition/pascalcase) naming structure.

 > **NOTE**
-> Keep in mind that in **dev** mode, the integration is only used for testing and validation, and is not yet ready for adoption by Netlify developers.
+> Keep in mind that in **ad-hoc** mode, the integration is only used for testing and validation, and is not yet ready for adoption by Netlify developers.
 It's a great way to get started and make sure that partners have the foundational building blocks before moving further.

-## Production
+## Standard

 To make the integration ready for production, partners will need to ensure that additional requirements are met: